Nun (נ) is the fourteenth letter of the Hebrew alphabet

 Rashi comments that if a person is “bent over” throughout his life, that means he is humble.
 He is subservient to law and order, to Torah and to G‑d.
 In the World to Come he will stand tall and straight, for G‑d will bless him with tremendous reward.

-Even before King David became king he was known as “the final verdict.”8 King Saul, his predecessor, was brilliant, but the halachah was determined according to David.
+Even before King David became king, he was known as “the final verdict.”8 King Saul, his predecessor, was brilliant, but the halachah was determined according to David.
 We know that David was very humble; he is called “the servant of the L-rd” and “My servant David.”9 Additionally, Hillel, the famous Tannaic rabbi and scholar, faced off time and time again against his colleague Shammai in determining Jewish law.
 Shammai was actually intellectually sharper than Hillel, but the halachah was decided according to Hillel because of his humility and kindness.

-Whether one serves G‑d out of love or fear, or whether one is bent or straight, the spark of Mashiach found within all of us will empower us with the humility to embrace the diversity of creation.
+Whether one serves G‑d out of love or fear, or whether one is bent or straight, the spark of Moshiach found within all of us will empower us with the humility to embrace the diversity of creation.

 Gematria